eljens/multigrid-poisson/openmp/README.md

 ```c++
 solver.init_zero();
 ```
-Before using the solver to solve the problem, the right-hand side and boundary conditions must be transferred to the device.
+Before solving the problem, the right-hand side and boundary conditions must be transferred to the device.
 This can be done with
 ```c++
 solver.to_device();
 ```